zzzprojects/learn-orm/tutorials/efcore-moq-queryable/use-mock-queryable-fake-it-easy.md

 ---
-PermaID: 100004
+PermaID: 100005
-Name: Use MockQueryable.NSubstitute
+Name: Use MockQueryable.FakeItEasy
 ---

-# Use MockQueryable.NSubstitute
+# Use MockQueryable.FakeItEasy

 A `DbSet` represents the collection of all entities in the context, or that can be queried from the database, of a given type. `DbSet` objects are created from a `DbContext` using the `DbContext.Set` method.

-The **MockQueryable.NSubstitute** provides `BuildMockDbSet` extension method that creates a mock of type `DbSet`.
+The **MockQueryable.FakeItEasy** provides `BuildMockDbSet` extension method that creates a mock of type `DbSet`.

 Let's consider the following simple example where will moq the `DbSet` as shown below.